 There are many natural products that have been studied for weight-loss, but few, if any, have been studied to the degree of diet, drugs and surgery.
 The best-studied dietary supplement by far for weight-loss was Ephedra, which has been banned in the U.S. since 2003 for safety reasons.
 Others, by and large, are folk remedies, or substances that, while they may hold some promise, have not been adequately evaluated to demonstrate that they are either safe or effective.
 This is not to say that none are somewhat effective or that they may not help some people, only that there is not enough evidence to make claims for them.

 These remedies go by many names.
 Some are nutrients like chromium; others herbs like hoodia, guarana, magnolia or kelp; there are food extracts from tea, beans and barley; even hormones like DHEA.
 Some claim to accelerate fat burning, others to target specific areas of fat, still others claim to suppress appetite.
-And while there may be pieces of truth in any of this, often companies are simply aiming to sell hope to those who are desperately seeking to find a solution to being overweight or obese.
+And while there may be pieces of truth in any of this, often companies are simply aiming to sell hope to those who are desperately seeking to find a solution to being affected by excess weight or obesity.

 Why can companies market these products?

 In the U.S., it is relatively easy to bring a dietary supplement to market.
 Unlike drugs, dietary supplements do not have to go through clinical trials; they do not have to be proven safe or effective for anything.